+Once your building consent is issued it either lapses or Code Compliance Certificate refused.
 Building work needs to be started within 12 months of the consent being issued.
 If it is not, then the consent will lapse and no longer be valid.

 Council will contact the owner after 11 months of the consent being issued if no inspection requests have been made.
 If no contact from the owner is received, the consent will lapse and another one will need to be applied for (if building work is still planned to go ahead).